bolt/docs/docs/fields/select.md

 ### Defining values as a hash

-The list with options can be defined as either a 'map' or a 'hash'.
-If you use a list (like above), the same values will be stored in the database as they are shown in the pull-down selector that the editor sees.
-If you want to store another value than is shown, you can use a so-called 'hash'.
-For example:
+The options in the list can be defined as either a 'map' or a 'hash'.
+If you use a list (like above), the options visible in the drop-down list will be the values stored in the database.
+If you want to store other values, you can use a so-called 'hash'.

+In the following example, 'yes', 'no' and 'undecided' will be stored in the
+database:

 ```yaml
         somevalue: